Water polo is played in a swimming pool.

 In Olympic competition a water polo match is played for four quarters.
 Each quarter lasts 8 minutes.

 Water polo was invented during the 1870s at a holiday resort in England.
-Guests straddled wooden barrels in a pool and hit a ball with kayak paddles.
+Guests straddled wooden barrels in a pool and hit a ball with kayak paddles or wooden mallets.
 Later it was played without equipment and players waded (most players couldn't swim) in the water to score a goal.
 In the 1900s pools were larger and deeper, and players had to be able to swim

 Water polo was introduced into Olympic competition for men at the1900 Olympic Games in Paris.
 Women's water polo was included in the Olympic Games for the first time at the 2000 Olympic Games in Sydney.